 Chronic obstructive pulmonary disease (COPD)

 COPD is a lung disease that affects and damages the airways in your lungs, making it harder and harder to breathe over time.
 Both chronic bronchitis and emphysema can be part of COPD.
 While quitting smoking is one way to slow down the rate of damage COPD causes in your lungs, COPD is a progressive disease that gets worse over time.

 The good news is that COPD is treatable.
-Taking medication on a regular basis can help you breathe easier.
+Taking medication as prescribed can help you breathe easier.
 That’s exactly why your doctor would prescribe COMBIVENT RESPIMAT as part of your COPD treatment plan.

 Your treatment plan will also include quitting smoking.
 And, depending on the severity of your symptoms, you may need to take other medications and do simple exercises to help with your breathing.
 Your doctor may modify your treatment plan over time to help keep your symptoms under control.